This article provides an updated list of the Dividend Kings in 2022, select financial data, and analysis. The list and data are updated monthly.

 Here are my recommendations:

 If you are unsure how to invest in dividend stocks or are just getting started with dividend investing.
-Take a look at my Review of the Simply Investing Report.
+Take a look at my Review of the Simply Investing Report and Course.
 I also provide a review of the Simply Investing Course.
 Note that I an affiliate of Simply Investing.

 If you are interested in an excellent resource for DIY dividend growth investors.
 I suggest reading my Review of The Sure Dividend Newsletter.
 Note that I am an affiliate of Sure Dividend.